Kmer-File-Format/kff-reference/README.md

   * 012f: block 3 - counters [1, 47]

 This small example have been reduced in size from 23 Bytes to 22 Bytes using minimizer blocks instead of raw blocks.

-## Section: sequences as context free grammar (not used yet)

-We would like to represent sequences as grammar to compact futher in some cases.
-This section is still under construction.

-# Implementations

-This repository contains some libraries that can be freely used to write and read kff files.
-For now, a low level C++ version is available inside of the C++ subdirectory.